Teamwork & tools turn a sleepy Sunday into double client victories

 M&C Communications is here for our clients 24/7.
 Between our focus on brand protection and crisis communications, we are constantly thinking ahead.
 That means when the phone rings or the email pings, we already have a client crisis management plan in place and everyone knows what to do.
 So even on a quiet Sunday, M&C clients can expect the same level of service as any weekday.

 For our clients, we think through these questions all the time so we have a crisis plan template engraved in our brains.
 Less we forget, we have all collectively spent decades in newsrooms working through breaking news and weather.
-That’s not to say a crisis is always a bad thing-- in this case it was very good thing-- but crisis means action is needed immediately.
-Does this sound like something you could use in your business?
+That’s not to say a crisis is always a bad thing-- in this case, it was a very good thing-- but there was no time to waste.
+Does a little ASAP sound like something you could use for your business?

-Let’s walk through how we managed everything on Sunday:
+Let’s walk through how we managed everything on a usually-quiet Sunday:

 Email arrives (10:50 AM)